-Every Filipino aspires to enjoy a "matatag, maginhawa, at panatag na buhay;" this is AmBisyon Natin 2040.
+Every Filipino aspires to enjoy a "matatag, maginhawa, at panatag na buhay."
+This is AmBisyon Natin 2040.
 Sensitive to these aspirations, the Duterte administration has embraced the mission to enable and empower every Filipino to achieve his or her AmBisyon.
 The Philippine Development Plan (PDP) 2017-2022 has been formulated to lay down the foundation for inclusive growth, a high-trust and resilient society, and a globally-competitive knowledge economy.
 This foundation is intended to be strong enough for the next three development plans to build on.

 During the first three years, a number of needed reforms have been enacted.
-The reforms have been game changing and the desired social and economic outcomes were achieved, even surpassing the targets, at times.
+The reforms have been game-changing and the desired social and economic outcomes were achieved, even surpassing the targets at times.
 This primarily stems from the conscious effort to include social protection components as part of the reform program.
-This was done to cushion the expected adverse, though temporary, effects, thereby increasing support to the reform.
+This was done to cushion the expected adverse though temporary effects, thereby increasing support to the reform.

-Almost four years in, the Philippines was on its way to becoming an upper middle income country.
-Then, the once-in-a-century global pandemic, caused by the COVID-19, struck.
-Immediately, the decision was to save lives from the virus by first restricting social and economic activities to limit the spread of the virus, while efforts were made to improve the health system capacity.
+Almost four years in, the Philippines was on its way to becoming an upper-middle-income country, until the once-in-a-century global pandemic, caused by COVID-19, struck.
+The immediate response was to save lives by first restricting social and economic activities to limit the spread of the virus, while improving the country's health system capacity.

-To date, the health system capacity has been substantially improved.
+The health system capacity has since been substantially improved.
 However, the social and economic restrictions had adverse social and economic consequences.
-The challenge, at hand, is to muster a quick as possible economic turnaround and much depends on being able to manage risks and transition to the "new normal."
+The challenge at hand is to muster, as quick as possible, an economic turnaround.
+And much depends on being able to manage the risks and transition to the "new normal."

-Even at this time of the COVID19 global pandemic, the country has been benefitting from the reforms enacted and already implemented (e.g. rice tariffication law, sin tax reform law, Ease of Doing Business and Efficient Government Service Delivery Act, Tax Reform for Acceleration and Inclusion, Telecommuting Act, Social Security Act of 2018, Balik Scientist Act, etc.).
-A more accelerated timeline concerning the other reforms would have substantially built up the country's resilience (e.g. PhilSys Act, Universal Health Care Act, Philippine Innovation Act, entry of a third telecommunications provider, Free Internet in Public Spaces Act, etc.).
-This pandemic also lends urgency to crucial reform initiatives that will encourage strategic industries to locate in the country (e.g. amendments to the Foreign Investment Act, Public Service Act, Retail Trade Liberalization Act, and the Corporate Recovery and Tax Incentives for Enterprises or CREATE).
-Over the immediate term, there is a need to address financial risk that may have worsened because of the mobility restrictions imposed due to COVID19 through the proposed Financial Institutions Strategic Transfer (FIST) and Government Financial Institutions Unified Initiatives to Distressed Enterprises for Economic Recovery (GUIDE) laws.
+Even at this time of COVID-19 global pandemic, the country has been benefitting from the reforms enacted and already implemented (e.g., Rice Tariffication Law [RTL Law], Sin Tax Reform Law, Ease of Doing Business and Efficient Government Service Delivery [EODB-EGSD] Act, Tax Reform for Acceleration and Inclusion [TRAIN] Law, Telecommuting Act, Social Security Act of 2018, Balik Scientist Act, etc.).
+A more accelerated timeline concerning the other reforms would have substantially built up the country's resilience (e.g., PhilSys Act, Universal Health Care [UHC] Act, Philippine Innovation Act, entry of a third telecommunications provider, Free Internet in Public Spaces Act [PSA], etc.).
+This pandemic also lends urgency to crucial reform initiatives that will encourage strategic industries to locate in the country (e.g., amendments to the Foreign Investments Act [FIA], Public Service Act [PSA], Retail Trade Liberalization Act [RTLA], and the Corporate Recovery and Tax Incentives for Enterprises [CREATE]).
+Over the immediate term, there is a need to address financial risk that may have worsened because of the mobility restrictions imposed to contain COVID-19.
+The proposed Financial Institutions Strategic Transfer (FIST) and Government Financial Institutions Unified Initiatives to Distressed Enterprises for Economic Recovery (GUIDE) laws are designed to manage such risks.